-The programme selects a challenging range of artists each year to facilitate cross-pollination between different and engaging means of expression.
+The Programme selects a range of creative artistic applicants each year to facilitate cross-pollination and exploration of students’ different approaches, techniques, media and engagement with their means of expression.
 Applicants are normally expected to have a degree in art and design or equivalent experience.
-In recent years, the profile of successful applicants to the programme has diversified to include those with a background in science, humanities and architecture as well as those from moving image, communications and fine art.
+In recent years, the profile of successful applicants to the Programme has diversified to include those with a background in science, humanities and architecture, as well as those from moving image, communications and fine art.

 Applicants must submit a showreel of animated/moving image work, no longer than 15 minutes, demonstrating an aptitude for sequential thinking.
 Their particular role on any collaborative projects should be clearly indicated.
 Applications without a showreel of moving-image work cannot be considered.

 The entrance examination to the Royal College of Art is in two parts: Part One consists of a portfolio submission followed by an interview (if invited) in Part Two.